andreachello/AlgorithmicTrading/README.md

 # Algorithmic-Trading

 A repository containing practice examples of algorithmic trading strategies as well as novel trading ideas.

+**Algorithmic Trading** is defined as the buiying and selling of financial instruments using predefined rules (algorithms).
+These algorithms are tested on historical data before used in live trading, i.e. backtested.

+The emergence of this new field is mainly due to market liquidity, lower transaction costs, the need to eliminate irrational trading and lower regulations in certain economies.

+**Focus of Strategies:** can be on

+- Speed of transaction (HFT)

+- Fundamental Analysis (DCF)

+- Technical Analysis (Pairs Trading, Momentum)

+- Text Mining (NLP)

+**Fundamental data used in Quant Trading include:**

+- Liquidity

+- ROA, ROE, D/E

+- Cash Flow

+- Market Capitalisation

 Algorithmic strategies can be categorised as follows:

 **1. Momentum strategies:**